thelucasfiles/arcade-pet-class-room/activity1.md

 (from the set of animals we currently have -- we might have to add more rules in the future when more species are discovered!)

-Add code to indicate to the game that the sprite is a zebra
+Add code to indicate to the game that the sprite is a zebra!

 #### ~ tutorialhint